projeffboy/my-pokemon-team/README.md

 3. There's a team checklist.
 4. The sprites are animated, which is nice

-## Hiatus
-I have midterms and finals all the way to April :/

 ## Features to Work on
-In the summer, I plan on implementing these 3 things first:
+I plan on implementing these 5 things first when Pokemon Sword and Shield come out:
+1. Updating the site for generation 8.
+2. Rewrite bad code.
-1. Setting EV, IV, and natures
+2. Setting EV, IV, and natures
-2. Using your base speed, EV, and IV to determine your speed tier
+3. Using your base speed, EV, and IV to determine your speed tier
-3. Polishing the design of the site
+4. Polishing the design of the site.

-I'll be sure to update the site for Pokemon Sword and Shield when it comes out (as soon as Showdown has the data for it!)

 You can check out the issues tab to see what other improvements I have in mind.
 Or you can create a new issue if you have suggestions of your own :)

 If you want to help me write code for new features, I would suggest that you save your time, because my code is messy and getting borderline unmaintainable.
-I'll have to redesign it from the inside first.
+I'll have to rewrite all the bad code first.

 ## Major Credits
 - [Pokemon Showdown](https://pokemonshowdown.com/): animated sprites, non-animated sprites, and all the pokemon data (thanks Zarel!)